fabioc-aloha/Taylor/README.md

 - Installs the complete Alex system with all components
 - Provides immediate access to all cognitive capabilities
 - Includes all memory files, domain knowledge, and embedded synapses
-- Enables instant domain learning and professional spawning capabilities
+- **Enables instant Azure domain expertise** and Azure enterprise deployment capabilities
 - Ready for immediate use with no additional setup required

 ### Method 2: Sequential Setup Files